szabgab/code-maven.com/pages/introduction-to-javascript.md

 ## alert

 This will show a pop-up in the browser with the text.
-(You can click on <b>Try!</b> that will open the specific script in a separate window.)
+(You can click on **Try!** that will open the specific script in a separate window.)
 The `alert()` function is actually rarely used, but it is an easy way to show the use of JavaScript.

 {% include file="examples/js/alert.html" %}